Why Normalize Data is Crucial for Accuracy

 A Brief History of Data Normalization

 Data normalization isn’t new.
-The term originally appeared back in 1970, when Edgar F. Codd proposed the relational database model.
+The term originally appeared back in 1970, when Edgar F. Codd proposed the relational database model to transform how data is managed.

 Codd’s theory has evolved considerably over the years, with several variations appearing.
 Today, data normalization remains a fundamental part of data management.
 This is unlikely to change any time soon as companies continue to accelerate their digital transformation strategies and consume more information.